 Biochemical: Carbohydrates are broken by the bacteria, yeasts, and enzymes.
-Make wine, changes biomass liquids into alcohol and a combustible fuel are formed by the process of fermentation.
-Corn is turning into grain alcohol or ethanol by this similar process that is mixed with gasoline to make gasohol.
-Biomass, methane and carbon dioxide are produced by the breakdown of bacteria.
+Making wine, changes biomass liquids into alcohol and a combustible fuel are formed by the process of fermentation.
+Corn is turning into ethanol or grain alcohol by this similar process that is assorted with gasoline to make gasohol.
+Biomass, carbon dioxide, and methane are produced by the collapsing of bacteria.
 In sewage treatment plants and landfills, this methane can be captured for example burned to heat and power.
-Biomass is converted into energy (fuels in the form of liquid and gaseous) with the help of biological agents.
+Biomass is transformed into energy (fuels in the state of liquid and gaseous) with the help of biological agents.
 Chemical: Soybean and canola oil is biomass oil that can be chemically converted into a gasoline additive and a liquid fuel similar to as diesel fuel.
-Biomass feedstock is converted into energy (mainly in the form of liquid fuels) with the help of chemical agents (Gavrilescu, 2008; www.ucsusa.org).
+Biomass feedstock is transformed into energy (mainly in the state of liquid fuels) with the help of chemical agents (Gavrilescu, 2008; www.ucsusa.org).

 Byproducts are produced by the help of these three technologies that are valuable for bio-based products.
-Some technologies exist which can convert solid biomass into convenient, clean energy carriers.
+Some technologies exist that can convert solid biomass into convenient, and clean energy carriers.
 Technologies are given below in table that is as follows: